devChuk/Mechatronics-Arduino-Code/README.md

 Mechatronics-Arduino-Code
 =========================

-Arduino code for the robotic arm in the Mechatronics Lab
+Arduino code for the robotic arm in the Mechatronics Lab.
+PID Controllers were used.